jakobchristiaanse/coastal-fieldwork/README.md

 - HOBO U20L water loggers (.csv files)
 - SOFAR Spotter wave buoys (.csv files)

-There is also a code to read and process cross-shore beach profiles and create and use cross-shore centered coordinate systems.
+There is also a class to read and process cross-shore beach profiles and create and use cross-shore centered coordinate systems.

 ## Usage
 The code allows users to read and process raw data files from the above instruments through classes and methods.
 Further instructions on the use of the classes and methods is provided through comments in the code.